larrydu2002/ai-portfolio/README.md

 | Best for | Regulated / high-stakes work where the steps must be guaranteed | Open-ended tasks where the right path isn't known in advance |

 Neither is "better."
 A controlled pipeline is a **design choice for predictability and auditability**, not a missing capability.
 The judgement is knowing *when* to reach for each.

+## Going lower — the transport layer underneath tool-use

+The agent above calls tools in-process — a function call, no protocol.
+To understand what changes when tools live in a *separate* process, I hand-wrote a minimal **[MCP server + client](https://github.com/larrydu2002/mcp-from-scratch)** over raw JSON-RPC on stdio, no MCP SDK.
+It speaks the three core MCP methods (initialize, tools/list, tools/call) and made me work through the transport details an SDK would hide: the client launches the server as a subprocess with two-way pipes, stdout is reserved for protocol JSON (logging goes to stderr), and responses are paired to requests by id.
+It's a learning implementation of the stdio happy path — I deliberately stopped short of real version negotiation, HTTP transport, and resources/sampling, and the README says so.

 ---